Steady Continuous Monitoring is (Just Barely) Impossible for Tests of Unbounded Length: Preliminaries

 Early stopping can create the risk of data dredging or $p$-hacking \cite{smith02,wasserstein02,young11} in time, by stopping when a metric is positive but continuing when it is negative.
 That can introduce large gaps between in-sample and out-of-sample results, due to a selection effect \cite{bax_compare_prices,pocock05,wang16,huang17}.

-In general, stopping when the $p$-value for the data collected from the start of the test to an interim analysis is less than $\alpha$ fails to bound the type 1 error probability by $\alpha$.
-If the probability of type 1 error at each of $d$ interim analyses is at most $\alpha$, then the probability of type 1 error at any interim analysis may be as high as $d \alpha$.
-(In the worst case, each interim type 1 error probability is $\alpha$, and those events are disjoint.)
+In general, stopping when the $p$-value is less than $\alpha$ for the data collected from the start of the test to an interim analysis fails to bound the Type I error probability by $\alpha$.
+If the probability of Type I error at each of $d$ interim analyses is at most $\alpha$, then the probability of Type I error at any interim analysis may be as high as $d \alpha$.
+(In the worst case, each interim Type I error probability is $\alpha$, and those events are disjoint.)

-A technique to avoid this problem is called $\alpha$ spending -- partitioning $\alpha$ into $\alpha_1, \ldots, \alpha_d$ that sum to $\alpha$, and allowing early stopping when the $p$-value for interim analysis $k$ (call it $p_k$) has $p_k \leq \alpha_k$.
-In this case, the probability of type 1 error at each interim analysis $k$ is at most $\alpha_k$, so the overall probability of a type 1 error is at most $\alpha$, by the sum bound on the union of probabilities, also known as Boole's inequality \cite{boole47,casella01}.
+A technique called $\alpha$ spending avoids this problem by partitioning $\alpha$ into $\alpha_1, \ldots, \alpha_d$ that sum to $\alpha$ and allowing early stopping when the $p$-value for interim analysis $k$ (call it $p_k$) has $p_k \leq \alpha_k$.
+In this case, the probability of Type I error at each interim analysis $k$ is at most $\alpha_k$, so the overall probability of a Type I error is at most $\alpha$, by the sum bound on the union of probabilities, also known as Boole's inequality \cite{boole47,casella01}.
 (Dividing evenly: $\alpha_k = \frac{\alpha}{d}$ is known as a Bonferroni correction \cite{bonferroni36}.)
 The method of $\alpha$ spending has a long history in group sequential testing \cite{wald47,haybittle71,peto76,pocock77,wang87,jennison00,lewis23}, especially for medical trials.

 As $\alpha$ is partitioned more finely over more interim analyses, the $p$-value requirements for statistical significance become more stringent.
-Requiring repeated significance in order to stop the test is a way to counteract this effect, because it allows less stringent requirements for statistical significance while maintaining the $\alpha$ bound on probability of type 1 error.
-If we require $p_k \leq \delta_k$ for at least $r$ interim analyses before ruling out the null hypothesis and ending the test, then the probability of type 1 error is at most $\frac{\delta_1 + \ldots + \delta_d}{r}$, because the probability of type 1 error is then maximized by having $p_k \leq \delta_k$ co-occur for exactly $r$ different $k$ values in $1, \ldots, d$ when it occurs for any $k$.
+Requiring repeated significance in order to stop the test counteracts this effect, because it allows less stringent requirements for statistical significance while maintaining the $\alpha$ bound on probability of Type I error.
+If we require $p_k \leq \delta_k$ for at least $r$ interim analyses before rejecting the null hypothesis and ending the test, then the probability of Type I error is at most $\frac{\delta_1 + \ldots + \delta_d}{r}$, because the probability of Type I error is then maximized by having $p_k \leq \delta_k$ co-occur for exactly $r$ different $k$ values in $1, \ldots, d$ when it occurs for any $k$.